jgilbert20/ghost-tools/CONCEPTS.md

 # The rules in summary now that we have them

 RULE #1: A stat can never be older than the hash in a given ghost.
 Cause for immediate program termination.
+(However, It IS allowed in cases where the ghost represents a directory, as this is expected behaviors.)

     What is the benefit of this RULE?
     WHY?